If you're an administrator at a private or independent school, you likely have paying customers.

 Problem No. 1: Parents don't see any action from prior feedback.

 Maybe you've been there.
-You've spent a lot of time (and maybe even a lot of money with a third-party vendor) to develop a long, detailed survey to better understand your parents' perspectives on everything from quality of academics, to extracurricular offerings, to student faith development.
+You've spent a lot of time (and maybe even a lot of money with a third-party vendor) to develop a long, detailed survey to better understand your parents' perspectives on everything from quality of academics, to extracurricular offerings, to student values development.
 You've scoured the results, probably even had a few "aha" moments and discoveries.

 But it likely stopped there.